TechHutTV/homelab/homeassistant/README.md

 1. Click on 'Configure' again, but this time select 'Add new device' and select the device you'd like to add.
 Manual configuration is a pain, but if you have your devices on a different Vlan this may be required.
 2. Next, you'll get a 'Configure device connectivity' option.
 In most cases the pre-filled options will be perfect and there will not be anything you need to change here.
 #### Manual condfigureation tips
 If you need to manually connect to a device an it's important to know where to find you local ids and values.
 These can be found within your project on the Tuya IoT Platform.
+For steps within the API Explorer copy the Device ID found under All Devices.
+* local_key: API Explorer > Query Device Details in Bulk > Input Device > See string after "local_key"
-* Find entity ids: API Explorer > Query Properties > Input Device ID found under All Devices > Submit Request > See number after "dp_id"
+* entity ids: API Explorer > Query Properties > Input Device > See number after "dp_id"
-* Finding min/max values: Devices > All Devices > Debug Device > Device Debugging > Standard Instuction Set
+* min/max values: Devices > All Devices > Debug Device > Device Debugging > Standard Instuction Set

 ## XMCOSY String Lights with LocalTuya
    ...wip